atl97853/computer-science-self-learning/06_software_construction_6031/02_basic_java/02_basic_java_01.md

 **Categories of Data Types**
 - Primitive types, numeric types and boolean, the values of primitive types are immutable and are not instances of classes.
+  - Java doesn’t allow calling any method on a primitive type.
 - Reference types are classes, thus, any object or instance of a class is of a reference type.

 **Type Conversion**